Football Friday: It's gameday

 Under the Lights football gameday.

-Friday means gameday for the Briarwood, Chelsea and Spain Park high school football teams.
+Friday means gameday for the Chelsea, Oak Mountain and Spain Park high school football teams.

 Under the Lights has you covered all season long from Briarwood, Chelsea, Oak Mountain, Spain Park and the other seven high school football teams across the coverage area.